AcalaNetwork/hardhat-tutorials/NFT/README.md

                                 await instance.connect(deployer).mintNFT(userAddress, "");

                                 await expect(instance.connect(deployer).approve(deployerAddress, 1)).to
-                                        .be.revertedWith("ERC721: approve caller is not owner nor approved for all");
+                                        .be.revertedWith("ERC721: approve caller is not token owner nor approved for all");
                         });

                         it("should revert when trying to get an approval of a nonexistent token", async function() {
                                 await expect(instance.getApproved(42)).to
-                                        .be.revertedWith("ERC721: approved query for nonexistent token");
+                                        .be.revertedWith("ERC721: invalid token ID");
                         });

                         it("should return 0x0 address as approved for a token for which no approval is given", async function () {